 Network sharding handles the way the nodes are grouped into shards and can be used to optimize communication, as message propagation inside a shard can be done much faster than propagation to the entire network.
 This is the first challenge in every sharding approach and the mechanism that maps nodes to shards has to take into consideration the possible attacks from an attacker that gains control over a specific shard.

 Transaction sharding handles the way the transactions are mapped to the shards where they will be processed.
 In an account-based system, the transactions could be assigned to shards based on the sender's address.

 State sharding is the most challenging approach.
-In contrast to the previously described sharding mechanisms, where all nodes store the entire state, in state-sharded blockchains, each shard maintains only a portion of the state.
-Every transaction handling accounts that are in different shards, would need to exchange messages and update states in different shards.
+In contrast to the previously described sharding mechanisms, where all nodes store the entire state, in the case of state-sharded blockchains each shard maintains only a portion of the state.
+If the accounts involved in a transaction reside in different shards, executing that transaction will require the state to be updated in both shards and will involve the exchange of messages between the nodes of the two shards.
 In order to increase resiliency to malicious attacks, the nodes in the shards have to be reshuffled from time to time.
-However, moving nodes between shards introduces synchronization overheads, that is, the time taken for the newly added nodes to download the latest state.
+However, moving nodes between shards introduces synchronization overheads, that is, the time taken for the newly added nodes to download the latest state from their new shard.
 Thus, it is imperative that only a subset of all nodes should be redistributed during each epoch, to prevent down times during the synchronization process.

 Some sharding proposals attempt to focus on transaction sharding or state sharding alone, which increases transaction's throughput, either by forcing every node to store lots of state data or each node to be a supercomputer.